 In the wake of the elimination of Redevelopment Agencies, Colantuono, Highsmith & Whatley, PC provides interpretation and application advice to its Successor Agency, Oversight Board and City clients in the post-RDA wind-down process.
 And, when necessary, we are ready and able to defend our clients’ interests in litigation.

-We currently provide post-redevelopment legal support to several Successor Agencies in both a General Counsel and a Special Counsel role and to several Oversight Boards as General Counsel.
+We currently provide post-redevelopment legal support to several Successor Agencies in both a General Counsel and a Special Counsel role and served several Oversight Boards as General Counsel before their consolidating into County-wide boards.
 We are have successfully participated in “meet and confer” sessions before the Department of Finance, resulting in a reversal of initial Department of Finance decisions or other creative solutions to meet our clients’ needs.
-In litigation, we represent a coalition of thirteen cities around the state in a facial challenge of the provisions of the AB 1484 (one of the post-redevelopment statutes) purporting to authorize withholding of property, sales and use taxes from cities to off-set property taxes “owed” by their Successor Agencies in the view of the State.
-(City of Bellflower, et. al. v.
-Matosantos et. al. Sacramento County Superior Court Case No. 34-2012-80001269).
-We have also filed six writ actions against the Department of Finance to challenge its refusals to correct erroneous decisions follow meet and confer sessions.
+In litigation, we successfully represented a coalition of 13 cities around the state in a facial challenge to the provisions of the AB 1484 purporting to authorize withholding of property, sales and use taxes from cities to off-set property taxes the State claims to be “owed” by their Successor Agencies.
+(City of Bellflower v.
+Cohen (2016) 245 Cal.4th 438).
+We have also filed several writ actions against the Department of Finance to challenge its refusals to correct erroneous decisions follow meet and confer sessions.

-Our post-RDA team is lead by Terri Highsmith and Holly Whatley and includes Scott Howard and Matthew Summers.
+Our post-RDA team is lead by Terri Highsmith and Holly Whatley and includes Michel Colantuono, Scott Howard, Jenni Pancake and Matthew Summers.
 Both Ms. Highsmith and Ms. Whatley are active members of the League of California Cities post-RDA litigation working group.
-Terri is also a member of the League of California Cities Oversight Board working group and represents the Oversight Boards for post-redevelopment wind-downs in the Cities of Huntington Park, Pomona, Rialto, San Bernardino, San Gabriel and Temple City.
+Terri is also a member of the League of California Cities Oversight Board working group and represented Oversight Boards in the Cities of Huntington Park, Pomona, Rialto, San Bernardino, San Gabriel and Temple City.

 Our team has also successfully defended affordable housing discrimination claims filed with the Department of Housing and Urban Development (HUD).